datastax/ruby-driver/README.md

   Specify a positive value (or nil for unlimited) for `max_remote_hosts_to_use` when initializing the policy to allow remote node use.
 * Unspecified variables in statements previously resulted in an exception.
 Now they are essentially ignored or treated as null.

-### Bug Fixes:

-* [[RUBY-120](https://datastax-oss.atlassian.net/browse/RUBY-120)] Tuples and UDTs can be used in sets and hash keys.
-* [[RUBY-143](https://datastax-oss.atlassian.net/browse/RUBY-143)] Retry querying system table for metadata of new hosts when prior attempts fail, ultimately enabling use of new hosts.
-* [[RUBY-150](https://datastax-oss.atlassian.net/browse/RUBY-150)] Fixed a protocol decoding error that occurred when multiple messages are available in a stream.
-* [[RUBY-151](https://datastax-oss.atlassian.net/browse/RUBY-151)] Decode incomplete UDTs properly.
-* [[RUBY-155](https://datastax-oss.atlassian.net/browse/RUBY-155)] Request timeout timer should not include request queuing time.
-* [[RUBY-161](https://datastax-oss.atlassian.net/browse/RUBY-161)] Protocol version negotiation in mixed version clusters should not fall back to v1 unless it is truly warranted.
-* [[RUBY-214](https://datastax-oss.atlassian.net/browse/RUBY-214)] Ensure client timestamps have microsecond precision in JRuby.
-Previously, some row updates would get lost in high transaction environments.

 ## Code examples

 The DataStax Ruby Driver uses the awesome [Cucumber Framework](http://cukes.info/) for